 Bouygues has in place appropriate processes for reporting concerns with the business, including a whistleblowing policy and a designated Compliance Officer and Deputy Compliance Officer.

-It is considered that subcontracting, as set out in Section 2 above is an area of Bouygues’ business activities where there could be a higher risk of slavery or human trafficking taking place.
+It is considered that subcontracting and the supply chain, as set out in Section 2 above, is an area of Bouygues’ business activities where there could be a higher risk of slavery or human trafficking taking place.

-Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high risk goods and services in accordance with Bouygues’ procurement practices and formal tendering procedures.
+Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high-risk goods and services in accordance with Bouygues’ procurement practices and formal tendering procedures.
 This function has previously received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
-It is our intention to develop our heat mapping exercise to provide further clarity on high risk subcontractors over the next financial year.
+The heat mapping exercise has provided further clarity on high risk subcontractors and suppliers and enabled the business to develop and prioritise its future actions.

 Bouygues includes model clauses on the Act in all of its contracts with suppliers, subcontractors and consultants requiring compliance with the Act, compliance with Bouygues’ Modern Slavery policy, requiring suitable due diligence of the continuing supply chain and the corresponding contractual terms and permitting termination of the supplier/subcontractor/consultant for breach.
 It continues to ask its supply chain to voluntarily comply with its clauses on the Act for contracts which have already been signed.

-Bouygues also requires our supply chain to comply with the terms of our Corporate Social Responsibility Charter for Suppliers and Subcontractors.
-By adopting this Charter, our supply chain undertakes to act in accordance with and implement all the principles it contains and to ensure that its own suppliers do likewise.
+Bouygues also requires its supply chain to comply with the terms of the Bouygues Corporate Social Responsibility Charter for Suppliers and Subcontractors.
+By adopting this Charter, the supply chain undertakes to act in accordance with and implement all the principles it contains and to ensure that its own suppliers do likewise.

 6. Evaluating Bouygues’ effectiveness

-We recognise that some areas of Bouygues are exposed to parts of the industry that could be considered high risk and are committed to undertaking further developed due diligence of its supply chain.
+Bouygues recognises that some areas of the business are exposed to parts of the industry that could be considered high risk and are committed to undertaking further developed due diligence of its supply chain.
 The business remains committed to developing its policies and processes to ensure that any occasion of modern slavery or human trafficking is identified and resolved in the best interests of the victim.

 7. Training in relation to slavery and human trafficking

-- Trained 81% of Bouygues employees (including all new starters) via our online training module (as at the end of this financial year) highlighting how to spot the signs, how to report and Bouygues’ policy on modern slavery; and
+- Trained all its new starters as part of their induction via online training module highlighting how to spot the signs, how to report and Bouygues’ policy on modern slavery; and

-- Continued to develop a toolkit of materials and supporting communications for use on our construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues’ policy on modern slavery.
-The materials include posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of our sites to contact their line manager, Bouygues’ dedicated modern slavery reporting mailbox or the relevant authorities so that the matter can be addressed.
+- Developed and issued a toolkit of materials and supporting communications for use on Bouygues’ construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues’ policy on modern slavery.
+The materials included posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of the Bouygues sites to contact their line manager, Bouygues’ dedicated modern slavery reporting mailbox, its hotline and online platform or the relevant authorities so that the matter can be addressed.
+These posters are displayed in the communal areas of Bouygues sites;

 Chair of Bouygues (UK) Limited